 So, now we know that these cleaners can kill bleach with slightly different outcomes.
 The question becomes: are two solutions more effective when combined?

 The Dangers that You Should Know

 Before you combine bleach and vinegar to kill mold, you should know that bleach is a powerful chemical that is dangerous if not used properly.

 Most chemicals are highly concentrated and give off a strong aroma as a warning sign to not inhale or ingest it.
 Bleach is one of those chemicals.
 That’s because one of the main components found in bleach is chlorine, which is poisonous.
 While small amounts of this chemical are relatively harmless, large amounts in bleach can be incredibly toxic if used incorrectly.

 Breathing in or ingesting these chemicals can be fatal, so proper safety precautions should be taken at all times so that these risks are minimized.

 Vinegar is more natural and poses a lesser risk, but the combination of the two is equally as dangerous as bleach is alone.

 Whenever you work with any chemicals, there are safety precautions that you must take, according to the OSHA:

 Welcome Fresh Air In

 If you plan on cleaning an indoor location, you need to ensure that the area is well ventilated.
 To do this, start by either removing the mold-infested piece of furniture and working on it outside, or open all windows so that you will get a nice flow of fresh air throughout the home.

 Dress for the Job

 Additionally, you should always wear gloves when working with any chemical.
 This will prevent the chemical from coming in contact and damaging your bare skin.
 It also helps to greatly reduce contact with your eyes and mouth if you are sure to keep the gloves on and remove them at the proper times.

-Even with this strong, homemade concoction, there is still the chance that the mold infestation will not go away.
+Even with a homemade concoction, there is still the chance that the mold infestation will not go away.
 You might decide that you’d rather hire a team with experience at removing 100% of the mold fast.